LukasKalbertodt/basgit/README.md

 If compiling fails, you probably need to update your compiler version with `rustup update nightly`.

-For anything more than quickly testing, you should compile the application with `cargo run --release` and read [the Rocket guide on this topic](https://rocket.rs/guide/overview/#launching).
+For any kind of production use, you should compile the application with `cargo run --release` and read [the Rocket guide on this topic](https://rocket.rs/guide/overview/#launching).
+For development, I found it helpful to use [`watchexec`](https://github.com/mattgreen/watchexec): install it with `cargo install watchexec` and run it with `watchexec --restart "cargo run"`.
+It should automatically rebuild and start the server whenever you change a file in the directory.

 ---